techcultivation/docs/overview.md

 Currently, the dominant approach to supporting open source development and other technologies and activists is through financial means.
-However, in many cases, this complicates things for small developer and grassroots groups.
+However, in many cases, this complicates matters for small developer and grassroots groups.
 In addition to their usual organizational overhead, they also have to continually apply for funding, manage these resources, and report on their progress.
 Many would much rather be able to